 - The Library and Bellingham city government have priority for meeting room use in library facilities.
 The library may cancel reserved facilities for library or city needs with reasonable notice to the reserving party.
 Severe weather, emergency closures or other unforeseen conflicts may require cancellation of room reservations with little notice.

 - Meeting rooms for public use are available during regular library open hours only.

 - Use of library meeting rooms is limited to non-commercial informational, cultural or civic meetings and programs.
-Library meeting rooms are no longer available for commercial and personal or private uses.
+Library meeting rooms are not available for commercial and personal or private uses.
 Meeting rooms are not available for religious worship.

 Definitions (from policy):

-Non-commercial use: Uses by not-for-profit groups receiving no commercial benefit by using a library meeting room, including non-profit and governmental organizations.
+Non-commercial use: Library meeting rooms are available for non-commercial use only.
+Non-commercial use is defined as uses by not-for-profit groups receiving no commercial benefit by using a library meeting room, including non-profit and governmental organizations.
 Meetings or programs must not require payment to enter, but passive solicitation of paid memberships or donations is acceptable.
 Meetings or programs may or may not be open to the public.

-Commercial use: Meeting room use by groups or individuals that receive a commercial benefit.
+Commercial use: Library meeting rooms are not available for commercial use.
+Commercial use is defined as meeting room use by groups or individuals that receive a commercial benefit.
 This includes selling products or services, active solicitation of donations, fundraising activities, charging admission fees, offering money-making activities, holding sales, training or staff meetings for a for-profit organization, or promoting a commercial business.

-Private events: Groups or individuals gathering for private or personal purposes, such as birthday parties, weddings, memorial services, baby showers and similar events.
+Private events: Library meeting rooms are not available for personal or private use such as groups or individuals gathering for private or personal purposes, such as birthday parties, weddings, memorial services, baby showers and similar events.

 - Non-commercial meeting room use is allowed free-of-charge after registering, agreeing to room use expectations and library approval.